forgxyz/expensifly/README.md

 ### models
-- [ ] link tx entries to a user id

 ## other
 ### notes
 - #181a1b looked good as a dark bg for body
-- maybe change how ExpenseForm is deployed to add classes to the form elements. make it look a little nicer.

 ### django questions / to look up